tux-1/shopapp/README.md

 ## Contributing

-If you would like to contribute to the development of this project, DM me on discord @<tuxedo.>
+If you would like to contribute to the development of this project, DM me on discord **@tuxedo.**